 - i.
 Dr. Zhisheng Chen is the Chief Executive of the Group and his emoluments disclosed above included those for services rendered by him as the Chief Executive. - ii.
 On June 16, 2021, Mr. Edward Hu resigned as non-executive director of the Company and Dr. Ning Zhao was appointed as non-executive director of the Company. - iii.
-On June 9, 2020, Mr. Wo Felix Fong resigned as independent non-executive director of the Company.
-On the same day, Mr. Kenneth Walton Hitchner III was appointed as independent non-executive director of the Company instead. - iv.
+On November 25, 2022, Mr. Teh-Ming Walter Kwauk resigned from the independent non-executive director position of the Company. - iv.
 The performance-based bonus is discretionary based on the Group's financial results and the directors' performance as reviewed by the remuneration committee of the board of the directors of the Company and approved by the board of the directors of the Company.